Black Mirrors: CPT-Symmetric Alternatives to Black Holes: Introduction

 Nevertheless, the modern black hole picture of gravitational collapse is not without its problems.
 Aside from the emergence of curvature singularities, there are other problems that the currently accepted theories cannot address adequately, including the breakdown of causality, {\it i.e.}, the emergence and stability of Cauchy horizons \cite{Dafermos:2017dbw}, as well as the information \cite{Hawking:1976ra} and firewall \cite{Almheiri:2012rt} paradoxes.

-In this paper, we argue that certain natural modifications of Einstein-Rosen bridges -- which we call {\it black mirrors} -- are, in fact, direct consequences of CPT symmetry, and offer novel solutions to the problems mentioned above, along with other merits discussed below.\footnote{We also draw the reader's attention to several other proposals for variations to the usual black hole geometry or topology \cite{Gibbons:1986rzu, Saravani:2012is, Visser:1989kh, Visser:1989kg, tHooft:2016qoo, tHooft:2016rrl}.}
+In this paper, we argue that certain natural modifications of Einstein-Rosen bridges -- which we call {\it black mirrors} -- are, in fact, direct consequences of CPT symmetry, and offer novel solutions to the problems mentioned above, along with other merits discussed below.\footnote{Also note several other proposals for variations to the usual black hole geometry or topology \cite{Gibbons:1986rzu, Saravani:2012is, Visser:1989kh, Visser:1989kg, tHooft:2016qoo, tHooft:2016rrl, Carroll:2009maa, Loran:2010qn, Loran:2010zy, Koiran:2024nng, Bouhmadi-Lopez:2019kkt, Brahma:2021xjy} (and see Appendix \ref{CPT_appendix}).}

-\section{The Schwarzschild black mirror}
+\section{The Schwarzschild Black Mirror}

 For simplicity, let us first consider the Schwarzschild metric, describing an eternal, static, uncharged object.
-In Schwarzschild coordinates $(r,t)$ it is
+In Schwarzschild coordinates $(t,r,\theta,\varphi)$ it is